bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 --- abstract

 Service Binding (SVCB) records introduce a new form of name indirection in DNS.
 They also convey information about the endpoint's supported protocols, such as whether QUIC transport is available.
-This document specifies how DNS-Based Authentication of Named Entities (DANE) interacts with Service Bindings to secure endpoints, including use of port numbers and QUIC support discovered via SVCB queries.
+This document specifies how DNS-Based Authentication of Named Entities (DANE) interacts with Service Bindings to secure connections, including use of port numbers and transport protocols discovered via SVCB queries.
+The "_quic" transport name label is introduced to distinguish TLSA records for DTLS and QUIC.

 --- middle

 # Introduction

 The DNS-Based Authentication of Named Entities specification {{!RFC7671}} explains how clients locate the TLSA record for a service of interest, starting with knowledge of the service's hostname, transport, and port number.
 These are concatenated, forming a name like `_8080._tcp.example.com`.
-It also specifies how clients should locate the TLSA records when one or more CNAME records are present, aliasing either the hostname or the initial TLSA query name, and the resulting server names used in TLS.
+It also specifies how clients should locate the TLSA records when one or more CNAME records are present, aliasing either the hostname or the initial TLSA query name, and the resulting server names used in TLS or DTLS.

 There are various DNS records other than CNAME that add indirection to the host resolution process, requiring similar specifications.
 Thus, {{?RFC7672}} describes how DANE interacts with MX records, and {{?RFC7673}} describes its interaction with SRV records.